JuliaStats/StatsModels.jl/docs/src/contrasts.md

 ## How to specify contrast coding

-The default contrast coding strategy is `DummyCoding`.
+The default contrast coding system is `DummyCoding`.
 To override this, use the `contrasts` argument when constructing a `ModelFrame`:

 ```julia